 Being a good writer is not the same as being a good storyteller.
 They are complementary but discrete skills.
 Few traditional creative writing classes deal with long-form storytelling in a comprehensive way.
 The internet brims with advice on novel-craft, but first-timers may find it overwhelming.
 Story ideas are daunting enough without a thousand disembodied voices telling us how to manage them!
 So I designed the course I wish I’d had thirteen years ago: a complete guide for developing one’s nebulous story idea into a functional novel-in-progress.
-If the first session is any indication, other writers appreciate that approach as well.
-My participants have already delighted me with their rich imaginations, diverse literary exposure, and passion for good stories.
-I can’t wait to watch their projects grow.
+I’ve condensed the advice from my class into a blog series designed to help you:

 - evolve your nascent story concept into a complete, executable form;